MATTMCCA/Thermal-Logo/README.md

 # Thermal Logo Business Card
 A business card that "prints" the company logo on thermal paper.

 Works with Arduino IDE to allow for easy experimentation.
-The HW design based on a Adafruit's *itsy bitsy* so I could benefit from there bootloader.
+The HW design is based on Adafruit's *itsy bitsy* so I could benefit from there bootloader.

 ## Now on Rev_2